 The parties to a divorce must sign a financial affidavit listing all of their assets and their value.
 Larger items of property such as real estate may need to be appraised for an accurate value.
 Spouses must disclose all of their assets, including retirement accounts, investment portfolios, stock holdings, and bank account information, even if these accounts are only in one person’s name.

 Once the parties have a complete list of their assets, they will determine which property is separate property and which property is part of the marital estate.
 Property is separate if one spouse owned it before marrying, or if they received it as a gift or inheritance.
 All other assets, including those that are only in one person’s name, are considered jointly owned and part of the marital estate.
+A division of assets attorney in Roswell could help parties understand what is marital property vs personal property.

 Most divorcing couples can come to some agreement regarding a large portion of their marital during mediation.
 However, if the parties cannot agree on what to do with a particular asset, they can ask the judge to make the final decision.